ahuggel/pentomino/README.md

 So, how many different solutions do you think there are?

-This repository has the old source code, which compiles fine in the Windows Subsystem for Linux running Debian on my laptop, with just a few modifications added after unearthing it.
+This repository has my old source code for the pentomino program, with just a few modifications that I made after unearthing it.
+It compiles fine in the Windows Subsystem for Linux running Debian on my laptop.

 ## Building